Last Updated on

 Mindfulness Techniques for Depression, Anger, Addiction, and Anxiety

-While mindfulness has been a crux of therapy for patients with borderline personality disorder, it clearly has applications for people with a diagnosis of mental illness.
+Mindfulness has been a crux of therapy for patients with borderline personality disorder, and it also has applications for people without a diagnosis of mental illness.

-Whether you treat or suffer from depression, anger, addiction, or anxiety as a formal diagnosis or occasional obstacles, mindfulness techniques have been shown to be particularly beneficial for regulating emotions and can be a very helpful resource for management and coping (Arch & Craske, 2006; Dubert, Schumacher, Locker, Gutierrez, & Barnes, 2016).
+People anywhere on the mental health spectrum can benefit from mindfulness techniques.
+It helps regulate emotions and can be a helpful resource for management and coping (Arch & Craske, 2006; Dubert, Schumacher, Locker, Gutierrez, & Barnes, 2016).

 Mindfulness Techniques for Depression

-Mindfulness is increasingly used in the treatment of depression as it helps to reduce depressive symptoms and thus lowers the risk of relapse.
-One study included interviews with 11 individuals suffering from depression who have used mindfulness-based treatment.
-The study concluded that there are three keys for making mindfulness effective in the treatment of depression (Nauman, 2014 June):
+Mindfulness is used in the treatment of depression to reduce symptoms and lowers the risk of debilitating relapse.
+One study with 11 individuals suffering from depression concluded that there are three keys for making mindfulness effective in the treatment of depression (Nauman, 2014 June):

 - Mindfulness helps patients learn to be present in the moment, which helps them take a moment to pause, notice their own thoughts and feelings, and choose a response that is not based in their present emotions.